 - Explore More: Cruise Ship Water Parks for Kids and Tweens

-If your idea of a family cruise is less about water slides and buffets and more about cultural appreciation, then one of the best family vacations you can ever give your kids is a journey through Europe by river boat, especially when it’s an all-inclusive family vacation geared toward kids with virtually every expense included in the up-front cost.
+If your idea of a family cruise is less about water slides and buffets and more about cultural appreciation, then one of the best family vacations you can ever give your kids is a voyage through the U.S. or Europe by river boat, especially when it’s an all-inclusive family vacation geared toward kids with virtually every expense included in the up-front cost.

 That’s exactly what you get with the Castles on the Rhine: Family Riverboat Adventure from Tauck, whose family vacation packages include private shore excursions, all gratuities, port charges, and hotels (when staying on land).